shandycasteel/liftoff-assignments/P2-Project_Outline/README.md

 I’l also be learning how to integrate a Google API into the process, calling specific titles and using only certain bits of information from each call.

-Establishing login authentication through Spring Security will also be something new to my skillset, as will using the H2 database engine.
+Establishing login authentication through Spring Security will also be something new to my skillset.

 ### Project Tracker